🌃 Tips for Surviving Overnight Shifts in the Hospital

 📖 Keep Reading: Click here to read about the skills that all good residents should have.

-📨 Subscribe to Sunday Morning Rounds: My weekly newsletter is filled with tips and resources to help you learn, grow, and become a better doctor.
-Click here to subscribe.
+📨 Subscribe to Sunday Morning Rounds: Sign up for my newsletter and receive weekly tips and resources to help you learn, grow, and become a better doctor.

 📱 Social media: Find me at @MedSchoolMoose on InstagramTikTok, and YouTube to enjoy more of my content!